 -

-⚡ Book reviews, interviews, critical essays, and NaB essays (i.e., Nuts and Bolts essays on the craft of writing or the creation of visual art such as haiga) may be no longer than 5,000 words each, including title, quotations, author-provided footnotes, and any epigraphs.
+⚡ Book reviews, interviews, critical essays, and NaB essays (i.e., Nuts and Bolts essays on the process of writing or the creation of visual art such as haiga) may be no longer than 5,000 words each, including title, quotations, author-provided footnotes, and any epigraphs.

 -